-• When you approach train tracks at the bottom of a hill and you do not apply the brakes.
+• When you approach train tracks.

-Because of the road condition (curved, winding, etc.) or the state of your vehicle (turning angle, lane position, etc.), CMBS can sometimes mistake a stationary object (light pole, traffic sign, etc.) as a vehicle ahead of you and temporarily operate.
+Because of the road condition (curved, winding, etc.) or the state of your vehicle (turning angle, lane position, etc.), CMBS can sometimes mistake a stationary object (light pole, traffic sign, guard rail, etc.) as a vehicle ahead of you and temporarily operate.
 This is normal.